input-output-hk/cardano-sl-style-guides/git-workflow.md

 ## Commits

 We follow [this guide](http://chris.beams.io/posts/git-commit/) how to write a commit message.
-Also if commit is related to an issue then we add issue name in the beggining (i.e. `[CSLD-7] Haddock integration done`).
+Also if commit is related to an issue then we add the issue name at the beggining (i.e. `[CSLD-7] Haddock integration done`).